Hart Dungeon: History

 Hart acquired the former army hospital mansion in 1951 and transformed its basement into his personal training centre shortly thereafter.
 This was done because Hart needed a training facility after the founding of his first wrestling promotion in 1948.
 Although, the nickname itself developed over time when Stampede Wrestling became world famous.

 Aside from professional wrestlers, the Dungeon provided training grounds for various athletes from strongmen to football players.
 The majority of Hart's sons trained in the Dungeon and went on to become involved in the wrestling world including Bret and Owen Hart.
-Other famous Dungeon graduates include Billy Graham, Greg Valentine, Allen Coage, Davey Boy Smith, Brian Pillman, Jushin Thunder Liger, Ricky Fuji, Chris Jericho, Lance Storm, Chris Benoit, Justin Credible, Edge, Christian and Mark Henry.
+Other famous Dungeon graduates include Billy Graham, Greg Valentine, Bad News Brown, Davey Boy Smith, Brian Pillman, Jushin Thunder Liger, Ricky Fuji, Chris Jericho, Lance Storm, Chris Benoit, Justin Credible, Edge, Christian and Mark Henry.
 Natalya, daughter of Jim Neidhart and granddaughter of Stu, was the first ever woman to graduate from the Dungeon.

 One of the first televised acknowledgements of the nickname "Dungeon" was by then WWF color commentator Jesse Ventura.
 Its first significant exposure was in the documentary Hitman Hart: Wrestling with Shadows.
 In it, the Dungeon was moderately filmed for the first time and Stu Hart is shown demonstrating wrestling holds on a pupil.
 Bret also discusses being trained by his father and having submission holds applied to himself, often with graphic descriptions from his father of the holds' impact.
 A bonus feature on Bret's DVD set also shows him discussing the Dungeon.

 Various activities took place in the Dungeon, ranging from weight lifting to Catch wrestling.
 Bret Hart has described the Dungeon in interviews as having holes in the walls and ceiling from bodies being driven into them.
 He also noted that practices could, at times, be as intense as MMA styled fighting.
 In July 1998, the WWF filmed a match between Owen Hart and Ken Shamrock in the Dungeon for the Fully Loaded pay-per-view.